 Include any over-the-counter or herbal products on your list, and mention if you have started taking any new products since your last appointment.
 Ask whether these new products might interact with anything else you’re taking.

 If you are not taking your prescribed medicines, tell your doctor, and say why.
 It is better to be candid about what’s going on than to have your provider prescribe more medicines because your blood glucose levels are too high (which they are likely to be if you’re skipping your medicines).

 Are your medicines too costly?
 Ask your provider if there are lower-cost alternatives.
 If there has been a recent change in your financial situation, the doctor’s office staff can provide you with information about pharmaceutical assistance programs that may help to cover the cost of your medicines and diabetes supplies.
-The Partnership for Prescription Assistance Program, which can be found online at www.pparx.org or contacted by telephone at (888) 477-2669, has the application forms for many pharmaceutical assistance programs.
+The Partnership for Prescription Assistance Program, which can be found online at www.pparx.org or contacted by e-mail on this webpage, has the application forms for many pharmaceutical assistance programs.